moldham74/AussieCAS/military.md

 ### Battle of Trafalgar

 [Trautteur and Virgilio (2003)](papers/Trautteur2003.pdf) implemented an ABM that analyzed the famous naval <a href="https://en.wikipedia.org/wiki/Battle_of_Trafalgar" target="blank">Battle of Trafalgar</a>.
-Features of the model, which all highlight the utility of ABMs, included area winds and local winds, two kinds of combat, four classes of ships, varying crew efficiency, etc. The ships “escaped” or surrendered based on their levels of casualties.
+Features of the model, which highlight the utility of ABMs, included area winds and local winds, two kinds of combat, four classes of ships, varying crew efficiency, etc. The ships “escaped” or surrendered based on their levels of casualties.
 Damage also played a part with ships either sunk or their performance diminished.

 The results of the model agreed in a very strict way with historical data.
 A comparison between the computational model and Lanchester’s analytical model was also provided.
 In a key finding, the predictions from the Lanchester model were substantial different to the results obtained by the computational model - and the actual outcome.